chili-epfl/paper-poster-presentation-template/README.md

 paper-poster-presentation-template
 ==================================

-A paper/report/poster/presentation package template using ieeetran, sigchi, baposter and beamer.
+A paper/report/poster/presentation package template using ieeetran, sigchi, acm-sig-alternate, baposter and beamer.
 Modules share figures and bibliography.

 For example outputs, see the `output/` directory.